Baby Shower Checklist: Plan and Host the Perfect Shower - Baby Chick

 • Designate someone to record who gave which gift.

-• Designate someone to help give gifts for the mother-to-be to open.
-Bending down is now more difficult for her.
+• Designate someone to help with giving the gifts to the mother-to-be so she can open them (bending down is now more difficult for her).

 • Designate someone to collect all wrapping paper for trash.